dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 {{fig-slices-5g}} illustrates the use of network slices with the different proposals.
 All categories of approach can coexist in separate slices, so as different deployments of the same approach.
-We refer to previous sections for more details about the possible configurations for ID/Loc, and limit our discussion here to the possibility for different slices to deploy their own mapping system, or share it as illustrated here.
+We refer to previous sections for more details about the possible configurations for ID-LOC, and limit our discussion here to the possibility for different slices to deploy their own mapping system, or share it as illustrated here.

 ~~~~
-Locator-based                   ID/Loc split              ID-based
+Locator-based                   ID-LOC split              ID-based
 (GTP, SRv6-T)             (LISP, ILSR, ILA, SRv6-E)        (hICN)
  ----+-------------------------------+-----------------------+----------
      |                               |                       |